Abdelrhman-AK/WinPaletter/Documentations/LangContribution1.0.6.9.md

 > If you are using WinPaletter less than 1.0.6.9, please [read this instead](https://github.com/Abdelrhman-AK/WinPaletter/blob/master/TranslationContribution.md)

 ---
+# This new method has been made instead of the older one, being dependent on JSON
+to try to minimize errors as much as possible, increase functionality and make it easier to modify.

+---

 # Get Languages and applying them